Joint Effort Marketing (JEM) Grant Program

 - Securing data to measure the impact of the visitor on the local economy.

-The Marketing Option funds marketing efforts that apply previous research.
+The Marketing Option funds efforts that apply previous research.
 The campaign time frame should occur during the off-season or when the region needs tourism business.
 The maximum eligible award is up to $10,000 per municipality, or $39,550 for the project total.
 Destination Marketing applications are reviewed twice each year.

 Complete Application Information: